bijaymunda181/Linux-prep/linux-questions.md

 umount mount-point

 ## Package Management
-1. What is the difference between rpm and yum commands in RHEL/CentOS?
+## 1. What is the difference between rpm and yum commands in RHEL/CentOS?
+- rpm (Red Hat Package Manager):
+-
+Used for installing, uninstalling, and querying individual .rpm packages.

+It does not automatically handle dependencies — you must install all required packages manually.

+sudo rpm -ivh package.rpm

+- yum (Yellowdog Updater Modified):

+A high-level package manager built on top of rpm.

+It can automatically resolve and install dependencies from configured repositories.

+sudo yum install package-name

 2. How can you check if a package is already installed on your system?